-[12] On average, about 72 earthquakes satisfy the quality control provisions for each station across the region of study, which is about half of the average number of similarly high-quality recordings at the stations in the western U.S. [Shen et al., 2013b].
-This reduction in the number of accepted receiver functions results primarily from the distance range for teleseismic P (30° to 90°), which eliminates many events from the southwest Pacific (e.g., Tonga).
-The number of retained earthquakes varies across the region of study, being highest toward the southern and western parts of the study region and lowest toward the north and east.
-At some stations there are as few as 21 earthquake records retained, and receiver functions at 15 stations display a large gap in backazimuth, which prohibits applying the harmonic stripping method.
-For these stations, we use a simple, directly stacked receiver function to represent the local average.
-Overall, the quality of the resulting azimuthally independent receiver functions is significantly lower than observed across the western U.S. by Shen et al. [2013a,2013b], where more than 100 earthquakes are typically retained for receiver function analysis, but is high enough to provide reliable information at nearly every station in the study region.
+On average, about 72 earthquakes satisfy the quality control provisions for each station across the region of study, which is about half of the average number of similarly high quality recordings at the stations in the western US [Shen et al., 2013b].
+This reduction in the number of accepted receiver functions results primarily from the distance range for teleseismic P (30° to 90°), which discards many events from the southwest Pacific (e.g., Tonga).
+The number of retained earthquakes varies across the region of study, being highest towards the southern and western parts of the study region and lowest towards the north and east.
+At some stations there are as few as 21 earthquake records retained and receiver functions at 15 stations display a large gap in back-azimuth, which prohibits estimating stable, azimuthally-independent receiver functions.
+For these stations, we use a simple, directly-stacked receiver function to represent the local average.
+Overall, the quality of the resulting azimuthally independent receiver functions is significantly lower than observed across the western US by Shen et al. [2013a,b] where more than 100 earthquakes are typically retained for receiver function analysis.

-[13] Examples of receiver functions at six stations in the MCR region are shown in Figure 3 as parallel black lines that delineate the one standard deviation uncertainty at each time.
-At station E33A (Figure 3a) in the southern Superior Province, a clear Moho conversion appears at ~ 4.3 s after the direct P arrival, which indicates a distinct, shallow (~35 km) Moho discontinuity.
-In contrast, at station SPMN in the northern MCR (Figure 3b) only a subtle Moho Ps conversion is apparent, which suggests a gradient Moho beneath the station.
-In the southern MCR, the receiver function at station L37A (Figure 3c) has a Moho Ps signal at ~ 6 s, implying the Moho discontinuity is at over 45 km depth.
-At station J39A to the east of the MCR (Figure 3d), a Moho Ps conversion at ~4.5 s is observed, indicating a much thinner crust.
-At K38A, which is located in the gravity low of the eastern flank of the southern MCR (Figure 3e), a sediment reverberation appears after the P arrival.
-In the Mazatzal Province at station P37A (Figure 3f) a relatively simple receiver function is observed with a Moho Ps conversion at ~ 5.3 s, indicative of crust of intermediate thickness in this region.
+Examples of receiver functions at six stations in the MCR region are shown in Figure 3 as parallel black lines that delineate the one standard deviation uncertainty at each time.
+At station E33A (Fig. 3a) in the southern Superior Province, a clear Moho conversion appears at ~ 4.3 sec after the direct P arrival, which indicates a distinct, shallow (~ 35 km) Moho discontinuity.
+In contrast, at station SPMN in the northern MCR (Fig. 3b) only a subtle Moho Ps conversion is apparent, which suggests a gradient Moho beneath the station.
+In the southern MCR, the receiver function at station L37A (Fig. 3c) has a strong Moho Ps signal at ~ 6 sec, implying the Moho discontinuity is at over 45 km depth.
+At station J39A to the east of the MCR (Fig. 3d), a Ps conversion at ~4.5 sec is observed, indicating a much thinner crust.
+At K38A, which is located in the gravity low of the eastern flank of the southern MCR (Fig. 3e), a sediment reverberation appears after the P arrival.
+In the Mazatzal Province at station P37A (Fig. 3f) a relatively simple receiver function is observed with a Ps conversion at ~ 5.3 sec, indicative of crust of intermediate thickness in this region.

-3. Construction of the 3-D Model From Bayesian Monte Carlo Joint Inversion
+3. Construction of the 3-D model from Bayesian Monte Carlo joint inversion

-[14] Here we briefly summarize the joint Bayesian Monte Carlo inversion of surface wave dispersion curves and receiver functions generated in the steps described in section 2.
-A 1-D joint inversion of the station receiver function and dispersion curve is performed on the unevenly distributed station grid, and then the resulting models from all stations are interpolated into the 3-D model using a simple kriging method, as described by Shen et al. [2013b].
+Here we briefly summarize the joint Bayesian Monte Carlo inversion of surface wave dispersion curves and receiver functions generated in the steps described in section 2.
+A 1-D joint inversion of the station receiver function and dispersion curve is performed on the unevenly distributed station grid and then the resulting models from all stations are interpolated into the 3-D model using a simple kriging method, as described by Shen et al.

+[2013b].

-3.1.
-Model Space and Prior Information
+3.1 Model space and prior information